Tuesday, June 21, 2011

 I prayed and prayed that I would be able to make her walls look nice.
 Well I am so excited to tell you that IT WORKED!!!

 Everyone loves it and my daughter says " mom I catch myself walking upstairs just to look at my pretty walls" !
 I look at the painting on the walls and am truely amazed that I did it!
-Your little puffy pads and pallete are wonderful!!
+Your little poofy pads and palette are wonderful!!
 I feel so lucky that I found your web site!

 I can create all these different faux looks and never fail to be amazed that I did it!
 Your video shows exactly what to do,step-by-step.
 After watching it and practicing on posterboards for about half a day, I was able to paint my first amazing wall!
 So many people who see my work, want me to do painting for them!
 I'm still learning but am having fun while I do!